Radweb/JSON-Exception-Formatter/readme.md

 With this package, when you're not in debug mode, exceptions will be output as JSON (only without debug information like the file name & line number).

-**Note** This does NOT affect HTML requests.
+**NOTE** This does NOT affect HTML requests.
 Only AJAX/JSON requests are altered.

 ## Installation